 Keep in mind that cleaning up a house with fire damage can be expensive because it requires a lot of work and professional equipment.
 Being exposed to soot for a long time can lead to respiratory issues and other medical conditions, so the team has to be properly protected.

 Due to prolonged smoke damage, there can be a lot of stains on ceilings and walls, as well as an unpleasant smell in crawl spaces.
 What is more, the roof, attic, ventilation, heating, and air-conditioning (HVAC) systems may be profoundly harmed as well.

-As it was mentioned before, there can also be a lot to do with water damage in such a home.
+As was mentioned before, you might also have to deal with water damage.
 The cleaning team will have to remove all the mold that appears due to the building being watered heavily in the process of fighting the fire.

 Getting the Support from an Insurance Company

 You need to check what kind of policy you have to find out if you’re entitled to either replacement value or cash value insurance.

 The first option means that the policy covers the price of replacing particular belongings with others of comparable quality and materials.
 It is advanced-level insurance that not everyone can go for because it requires paying higher premiums.
 When it comes to cash value, it means that you will get the equivalent of your belongings at their depreciated value at the time of losing them.

 Such policies often include not only the fire-damaged house as such but also the surrounding structures, such as fences, garages, or sheds, and even some landscapes.
 What is more, check if your insurance covers additional expenses of living away from your home, such as hotel fees or restaurant bills.

 You can ask your insurance agent to suggest a restoration company or just look for them by yourself on the internet.
 However, be prepared for delays that are usually inevitable.
 Although a company can estimate the approximate date of the rebuilding process’s end, it often takes more time than predicted, so selling your house after a fire is very likely to be postponed.